TimelordUK/node-sqlserver-v8/README.md

 Releases include pre-compiled binaries for both x64 and x86 targets for Node and Electron.

 This library only works with Node versions greater than 10.0 or electron greater than 5.0

+## BCP (odbc v17 only)

+It is necessary to run with ODBC 'Driver={ODBC Driver 17 for SQL Server};' Connection must be establishes using TCP socket only. if you wish to use the bcp bulk insert feature.
+On windows this requires msodbcsql17.dll be installed.
+For Linux you need to be at version 17 to run at all.

+Note that no other configuration is tested or supported - attempting to use SQL Server Native Client 11.0 for example will crash the driver if bcp is attempted - all other functions will work as previously on old versions of ODBC

+see wiki for more details or bcp unit tests - bcp is accessed via the table manager i.e. binding to a table and enabling bcp on that table returned.

 ## Linux (x64 only)